 PFM is a 501(c)3 non-profit organization operated by paid staff and governed by an all-volunteer Board of Directors.
 The organization is funded through grants, vendor fees, fundraising events, donations, and countless hours of volunteer time.

 How do I become a PFM vendor?

 PFM accepts online vendor interest forms for farmers, small growers/gardeners, prepared food/agricultural craft vendors and non-profit organizations throughout the season.
 If invited to apply, new vendor applications are sent prior to the beginning of each market season, typically March and October.
 To find details regarding the full process of becoming a vendor, including PFM Rules and Regulations, visit here.

 How do I become a PFM Guest Artist?

-PFM invites local artists to attend the market 1-2 times per season as our “Guest Artist”.
-Applications are sent prior to the beginning of each market season, typically April and October.
-If you have questions about the Guest Artist program or would like to be added to the list to receive an application, please email PFM Administrative Specialist.
+PFM invites local artists to attend the market for a limited number of time per season as our “Guest Artist”.
+Applications are sent prior to the beginning of each market season, typically March and October.
+If you have questions about the Guest Artist program or would like to be added to the list to receive an application, please email us.

 How do I become a PFM volunteer?